safespring/web/content/onboarding/scilifelab.md

 ---
-title: "Safespring Onboarding Instructions for RISE"
+title: "Safespring Onboarding Instructions for SciLifeLab"
 date: 2024-09-23T13:05:26+02:00
 draft: false
 intro: "Follow these steps to set up and manage new projects in Safespring.
 Using the correct project naming and credential handling ensures correct quota and access."